-Asus VS239H-P - A Good Budget IPS Monitor
+A Good Budget IPS LED Monitor

-IPS monitors give you better clarity and color accuracy and wider viewing angles.
+IPS monitors give you better clarity and color accuracy along with wider viewing angles.
 If you're looking for a budget IPS option, then I'd look no further than the VS239H-P from Asus.
 With a full 1080p HD resolution, a quick response time of 2ms, and a design that's both slim and sleek it's my monitor of choice in 2016.

 Why VS239H-P?
 Picture Quality.